 PM Modi makes surprise visit to 'Hunar Haat' at Rajpath; relishes 'litti-chokha'

-Sources in the government said officials of the ministry were surprised when they came to know about the prime minister's visit.
-Modi, who was there for 50 minutes, ate 'litti-chokha', a dough ball made of whole wheat flour and stuffed with 'sattu', and paid Rs 120 for it.
-The dish is popular in Bihar, Eastern Uttar Pradesh and Jharkhand.
+Officials of the ministry were surprised when they came to know about the prime minister's visit, sources in the government said.
+Modi, who was there for over 50 minutes, ate 'litti-chokha', a dough ball made of whole wheat flour and stuffed with 'sattu', and paid Rs 120 for it.
+The dish is popular in Bihar, eastern Uttar Pradesh and Jharkhand.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)